Julien-Blanc-tgcm/indexed_array/docs/design.md

 };
 ```

-So this works for any integral type.
+So this works for any integral or enum type.

 ### Indexing using an integer sequence